rowlandhill/ruby-gem-study/study.md

 However, there are a couple of differences too.
-For instance, Node modules (except when using the `-g` flag) get installed within a particular project, inside a folder called `node_modules`.
+For instance, Node modules (except when using the `-g` flag) get installed within a particular project, inside of a directory called `node_modules`.
 Ruby gems, in contrast, will not be installed within the project.

 ### Your Turn :: Installing Ruby Gems